newrelic/nr1-workshop/lab-cli/INSTRUCTIONS.md

 ![**Build your own application** launcher](../screenshots/lab10_screen01.png)

 The credentials for a given user/CLI are stored in a JSON file.
 On Mac, it's `~/.newrelic/credentials.json`.
+On Windows, it's `%USERPROFILE%\.newrelic\credentials.json`.

 1. Run the following command and if you have multiple APIkeys installed you'll see something like this.